kevinchannon/wite/README.md

 // Use the result by calling string_result.value() to get the string.
 ```

-### Definining a result type
+### Defining a result type
 `result` is a class template that looks like this:
 ```c++
 template <typename Value_T, typename Error_T> class result;
 ```
-So, you need to tell it what the good result looks like (i.e. a `std::string` in the example above) and what the bad result looks like, which could just be an `int , or you could define some `error_code` enum, or even some specific class for the errors.
-Say we had soem `enum` for the errors like:
+So, you need to tell it what the good result looks like (i.e. a `std::string` in the example above) and what the bad result looks like, which could just be an `int` , or you could define some `error_code` enum, or even some specific class for the errors.
+Say we had some `enum` for the errors like:
 ```c++
 enum class string_maker_error {
     error_1,